selutin99/tl-language-plugin/README.md

 src/main/gen/
 ```

-`compileKotlin` depends on `generateLexer` and `generateParser`, so a normal build regenerates them when needed.
+`compileKotlin` depends on `generateLexer` and `generateParser`, so a normal build regenerates them when needed

 ## Tests and Checks